Who Can Be a Mortgage Guarantor?

 Independent Mortgage Advisor

-If you’re considering a guarantor mortgage, (sometimes referred to as a family or springboard mortgage), you’ll no doubt be wondering who can be a guarantor for you.
+If you’re considering a guarantor mortgage (sometimes referred to as a family or springboard mortgage), you’ll no doubt be wondering who can be a guarantor.

-In this article, we’ll look at who can be a mortgage guarantor, what criteria they’ll need to meet, and how a broker can help you to find a suitable lender.
+This article will examine who can be a mortgage guarantor, what criteria they’ll need to meet, and how a broker can help you find a suitable lender.

 Can a family member be a guarantor for a mortgage?

 Yes, they can.
-In fact, many lenders prefer this to be the case, and some restrict guarantors to close family members exclusively.
+In fact, many lenders prefer this, and some restrict guarantors to close family members exclusively.
 This improves their confidence that there won’t be issues with the agreement further down the line, as relationships with parents and grandparents are generally considered the most reliable and trustworthy.

 Depending on the lender, however, it’s possible to be a guarantor if you’re related to the applicant in any of the following ways: